ebob9/meraki_prisma_access/README.md

 #### NOTES and LIMITATIONS:
 * Meraki sites must be in a _"Third Party VPN"_ capable mode and contain devices that can perform these VPNs (MX, etc.)
+* Meraki sites must also be in VLAN mode.
 * Due to limitations in the Meraki Third Party VPN public API, **ONLY Third Party Tunnels created by this integration may be present.
 All other Third Party Tunnels WILL BE DELETED.**
   * This integration limitation due specifically to the following Meraki API limitations:
     1. The Meraki "Third Party VPN" requires ALL TUNNELS network-wide to be re-sent when adding/removing/changing any single tunnel.